JayaNirenjan45/Gym-management-system/docs/pages.md

  -User and admin has separate login.

 # User profile:
- -User could see thei information , update them and analyse their growth.
+ -User could see thei information ,update them and analyse their growth.
  -User could view their attendance.

 # Attendance: